mangalam-research/salve/README.rst

 * Treats all attributes as if they were specified to contain text of any length, format, etc. (All attributes accept any text whatsoever.)

 At the moment the library is able to know that a document is valid according to the schema it has received.
-However, it is not very good at reporting problems.
+(But keep in mind the provision above regarding attributes.)
+However, right now is not very good at reporting problems.
 It will emit errors but the errors might not be anything that a regular person would find comprehensible.

 A full validation solution has the following components: